ADHD & Focus

 A set of mental processes controlled by the prefrontal cortex that help you plan, focus, remember instructions, and manage multiple tasks.
 Think of it as your brain's project manager.
 In ADHD, this system is underactive, which is why the condition affects so much more than attention.

-• Chronic procrastination, even on things you want to do
+• Chronic procrastination, even on things you want to do: the block isn't motivation, it's the brain's ability to fire up and start.

-• Emotional reactions that feel too big for the situation
+• Emotional reactions that feel too big for the situation: a small frustration can trigger a wave that passes as fast as it arrived.

-• Difficulty starting tasks, especially when they're boring or unclear
+• Difficulty starting tasks, especially when they're boring or unclear: the ADHD brain's ignition system runs on interest, not importance.

-• Interrupting people in conversation, then feeling terrible about it
+• Interrupting people in conversation, then feeling terrible about it: the thought arrives with urgency and impulse control lags behind it.

 That last one causes a lot of damage over time.
 People with undiagnosed ADHD often end up believing they're lazy or flaky.
 They're not.
 Their brain's activation system works differently.